 - You’ll need to plan ahead enough to pack early and arrange for a pick-up time before you leave for your trip.

 Would you rather skip the hassle altogether by simply packing lighter?
-See What Not to Pack and The Carry-On Challenge: How to Pack Light Every Time.
+See A Traveler’s Guide to Minimalist Packing and Ultralight Travel: How to Pack Light Every Time.

 Our Favorite Travel Items